RomanianSecurityTeam/Botcoi/README.md

 ```
 joke
 	Returns a random joke from a few APIs around the Web

+abonare|dezabonare
+	Subscribe/unsubscribe to the new posts on the forum.

 bc compute|comp <expression>
 	Returns the output of WolframAlpha's API. <expression>